The Big Sleep (1946 film): Plot

 Mars has Marlowe beaten up to stop him from investigating further.
-He is found by Harry Jones: an associate of Agnes who is besotted with her.
+He is found by Harry Jones, an associate of Agnes who is besotted with her.
 Jones conveys her offer to reveal Mars' wife's location for $200.
-When Marlowe goes to meet him and be taken to her hiding place, he spots Lash Canino, a gunman hired by Mars, who is there to find Agnes.
-As Marlowe watches from hiding, Canino threatens Jones until Jones tells him Agnes' address.
-Canino then forces Jones to have a "drink" which turns out to be poison.
+When Marlowe goes to meet him and be taken to her hiding place, he spots Mars' hired gunman Canino threatening Jones until the latter reveals Agnes' address.
+Canino then forces Jones to drink deadly poison.
 Afterward, Marlowe discovers that Jones lied about Agnes' location.

-Agnes telephones the office while Marlowe is still there, and he arranges to meet her.
-She has seen Mona Mars behind an auto repair shop near a town called Realito.
-When he arrives, Marlowe is attacked by Canino.
-He awakes tied up, with Mona watching over him.
-Vivian is also present and frees Marlowe, allowing him to get his gun and kill Canino.
-They drive back together and Marlowe calls Mars from Geiger's house, pretending to be still in Realito.
+Agnes arranges a meeting with Marlowe and tells him that she has seen Mrs. Mars behind an auto repair shop near a town called Realito.
+On his arrival at the shop, Marlowe is knocked out by Canino, and awakes tied up under the watch of Mrs. Mars.
+Vivian, also present, frees Marlowe who then runs to his car to retrieve a concealed gun.
+When Vivian distracts Canino, Marlow shoots and kills Canino during a brief gun battle.
+Vivian then tells Marlowe she's in love with him, and he reciprocates the feeling.
+They drive to Geiger's house and Marlowe makes a call to Mars, pretending to be still in Realito.

 Mars arrives with four men, who set up an ambush outside.
-He enters, surprised to see Marlowe, who accuses him of blackmailing Vivian, as Carmen had killed Regan; Mars claims she did this in a mental haze, though Marlowe doubts Mars' credibility.
+He enters and is surprised by Marlowe, who accuses him of blackmailing Vivian, as Carmen had killed Regan; Mars claims she did this in a mental haze, though Marlowe doubts Mars' credibility.
 He then forces Mars back outside, where he is shot by his own men.
 Marlowe calls the police, telling them that Mars killed Regan to cover for Carmen.

-Marlowe convinces Vivian that her sister needs psychiatric care.
-After the sparks that flew between them earlier in the film it is now clear that they love each other.
-Vivian confesses her own problems but claims there's "nothing you can't fix."
+Marlowe convinces Vivian that her sister needs care at a psychiatric facility.
+The two then confirm their feelings for each other; and Vivian confesses that she has her own problems.
+When Marlowe asks what's wrong with her, she replies "nothing you can't fix."